Lissy93/dl-sb-iac/.github/README.txt

 supabase db push                # Deploy schema supabase functions deploy       # Deploy functions

 See the `Makefile` for all deployment commands.

 We use GitHub Actions for CI/CD.
+To deploy, just run `.github/workflows/supabase.yml`

+Required Env Vars for Deploying via GitHub Actions:
+  SUPABASE_ACCESS_TOKEN   - The Supabase access token
+  SUPABASE_PROJECT_REF    - The Supabase project reference / ID
+  SUPABASE_ENV_FILE       - Raw text env vars for all else you need (see below)

 ================================================================================
 ENVIRONMENT VARIABLES